kul-group/Kulkarni-Group-Handbook-v2/Literature.md

 ### Getting up to Speed

-The group maintains a literature repository of papers each student should read for each subgroup [here](https://ucdavis.app.box.com/folder/116789839263).
+The group maintains a literature repository of papers each student should read [here](https://ucdavis.app.box.com/folder/116789839263).